yehia67/documentation/iota-java/0.1/how-to-guides/create-and-manage-cda.md

 To avoid address reuse, we recommend creating CDAs with either the `multi_use` field or with the `expected_amount` field whenever possible.
 :::

+## Create a CDA

 1. Define an expiration time for the CDA

     ```java
-    // define the time after which the CDA expires
-    // (in this case after 72 hours)
+    // In this case, after 72 hours
     Date hour = new Date(System.currentTimeMillis() + 72000 * 60 * 60);

     ```